rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 ## Manually download installer

-Even if you're not intending to download, go here to see the dates of each version.
+1. Even if you're not intending to download, go here to see the dates of each version available for download:

-1. Download <strong>binary</strong> installer from:

    <a target="_blank" href="http://jmeter.apache.org/download_jmeter.cgi">
    http://jmeter.apache.org/download_jmeter.cgi</a>

+   At time of writing:

    apache-jmeter-3.3.zip